UBC-FRESH/nemora/docs/howto/synthesis.md

   spread is a fraction of polygon extent).
 - `--count`: Optional per-stand tree count override (defaults to sampler `sample_size` when omitted).
 - `--output-geojson` / `--output-table`: Output paths; table format chosen by suffix (CSV/Parquet).

+### Troubleshooting `synthesis-export-trees`

+- **“Seed recipe must include polygons”**: re-run `synthesis-generate-seeds` with `--include-polygons` so the recipe embeds geometry; the exporter does not recompute polygons.
+- **Mismatched counts**: ensure the bootstrap manifest assignments cover at least as many stands as the polygons/attributes you supply.
+Use `--count` to override per-stand tree counts when the manifest lacks `sample_size`.
+- **Spacing errors**: if clustered mode cannot honour `min_spacing`, lower `min_spacing`, increase `cluster_spread`, or switch to `stratified`/`poisson`.
+- **Missing attributes**: the command only uses attributes for ordering/cross-checks; if you see empty outputs, confirm the attributes JSON is non-empty and matches the stand count in the seed recipe.

 The command hydrates samplers from the manifest, places trees inside each polygon, and enriches them with placeholder attributes before writing both a point GeoJSON and a flat table for analytics.